Project start: November 2017

 Hoverboard wheels are also well suited as front wheels.
 Alone for their ball bearings and rubber tires, not to mention the builtin motor.
 Wiring those up as well is not that much work, four wheel drive, yay \o/

-The steering relevant parts are made out of plastic, as well as the wheels which rely on the low enough sliding friction between steel and plastic.
-Only two tapping screws are used to keep the upper bracket in place.
-After taking off this part the rest falls apart by itself.
-The steering axles are also just resting on the plastic body of the Bobby Car.
+The steering spindles are also just resting on the plastic body of the Bobby Car.
 Here I can't see any wear so I will rebuilt it in the same way.

-A 608 skate bearing does actually fit inside where the steering axle used to sit.
-There the ball bearing should only absorb the side forces.
-The load applied by myself will be taken by a turned POM bushing.
+A 608 skate bearing does actually fit inside where the steering spindle used to sit.

-The shaft of the hoverboards wheels has to intersect the rotational axis of the steering axle.
+The shaft of the hoverboards wheels has to intersect the rotational axis of the steering spindle.
 Because the wheel shaft has to be held down somehow this was not as simple as it was with the stock wheels.

-A stainless steel tube sits on the plastic ring (42mm diameter, 5mm thickness).
 Inside of that a 8mm rod is inserted though the plastic ring on the one side and through a cylinder on the other side to keep it centered.
-A spring is then used to keep the ball bearing from falling out.

 The following pictures show how to attach this part to the Bobby Car.